Portland therapist: About Me

 Trauma - survivors of violence and their loved ones

-If you would like to talk further and see if I may be a good fit for your, please call me at 971-235-4950.
+If you would like to talk further and see if I may be a good fit for you, please call me at 971-235-4950.

 A Portland Therapist: I am a Licensed Professional Counselor (LPC), a Licensed & Credential Art Therapist (LCAT) in Oregon, and a nationally Board-Certified Art Therapist (ATR-BC).
 I received an undergraduate degree in Fine Arts from Purdue University (1994) but quickly realized a personal need to use art in a way that could directly benefit others and the community.
 I returned to school at College of Notre Dame in Belmont, CA where I received a Masters Degree in Marital & Family Therapy and Art Therapy (1999).